New Hampshire: Facts and Figures

 Exports and Growth

-• New Hampshire exported $12 billion in goods and services to foreign markets in 2023.
+• New Hampshire exports about $12 billion in goods and services to overseas markets each year.
 5

 • Canada ($1.7 billion)